Safely Providing Base Load Power

 - As a pool-type reactor, it allows for a large heat sink, thereby slowing the accident scenario considerably because of the time required for the coolant to heat up.

-- The TWR uses metallic fuel that has significantly less retained energy than equivalent oxide fuel (i.e., less energy to be absorbed in an accident).
+- The TWR uses metallic fuel that has significantly less retained energy than equivalent oxide fuel (i.e., less energy to be released in an accident).

 - The TWR incorporates inherent safety features that can shut the reactor down without using control rods.